the-vishal-kumar/nodejs-typescript-rest-boilerplate/README.md

 ## Testing

-1. Some unit and end-to-end tests are included in `src/test` directory
+1. Some unit tests are included in `src/test` directory.
+End-to-end tests will be included shortly
 1. Tests are run using [Jest] and [Supertest]
 1. Run tests
    ```bash
    npm test
    ```

+## API Documentation

+1. [Postman Collection](./Postman/nodejs-typescript-rest-boilerplate.postman_collection.json) : [Postman Environment](./Postman//nodejs-typescript-rest-boilerplate.postman_environment.json) - Import these files to Postman to know about the APIs schema

 ## Technology